Adam Levine returns for a 14th season as a coach on the four-time Emmy Award-winning NBC hit series "The Voice."

 As the front man of the Grammy Award-winning recording group Maroon 5, Levine has left an indelible mark on popular music.
 The primary songwriter for the band and a guitar player, Levine's talents give Maroon 5 its signature sound.
 His heartfelt ballads and pop anthems have become part of the fabric of today's pop music scene.

 Born and raised in Los Angeles, Levine first connected with Maroon 5 members Jesse Carmichael and Mickey Madden while attending Brentwood School in Los Angeles.
-The band has since gone on to have massive critical and commercial success worldwide, including a Top 40 record that boasts a total of nine No. 1 hits among pop groups.
-In 2011, Levine was the first artist to have a No. 1 hit with Maroon 5's "Moves Like Jagger," while simultaneously having another Top 10 solo hit on the Billboard chart with "Stereo Hearts" when he guested with Gym Class Heroes, which later went on to be No. 1.
-In 2015, Levine remarkably hit No. 1 again when he was featured on "Locked Away" by R. City.
+The band has since gone on to receive massive critical and commercial success worldwide, including a Top 40 record that boasts a total of nine No. 1 hits.

+Maroon 5's discography features a succession of five multi-platinum studio albums that have resulted in more than 35 million sales, three Grammys and 12 Grammy nominations, as well as gold and platinum certifications in more than 35 countries.
+In 2011, Levine was the first artist to have a No. 1 Top 40 hit with Maroon 5's "Moves Like Jagger," while simultaneously having another Top 10 solo hit on the Billboard chart when he was featured on the Gym Class Heroes song "Stereo Hearts," which later went on to be No. 1.
+Shortly after, Levine remarkably hit No. 1 again when he was featured on "Locked Away" by R. City.